12-2 Checking in Periodicals

 - Edit number of boxes if needed.
 Click OK

-- Whatever box is highlighted will be checked in (NOTE: be sure to check the issue in hand against the automatically highlighted box.
-May not be the same.)
+- Whatever box is highlighted will be checked in (NOTE: be sure to check the issue in hand against the automatically highlighted box to insure accuracy)

 - Just move mouse to appropriate box to switch to another issue